tirthp14/formula-1-driver-performance-analysis/README.md

 # Formula 1 Driver Performance Analysis

 Welcome to the **Formula 1 Driver Performance Analysis** project!
-This web application provides insights into the performance of Formula 1 drivers, enabling users to explore driver statistics, compare their performance over time, and analyze their rankings across various seasons.
+This web application provides insights into the performance of Formula 1 drivers, enabling users to explore driver statistics, compare their performance over time, and analyze their telemetry across different qualifying and race sessions.

 **Hosted on Vercel**: [https://formula-1-driver-performance-analysis.vercel.app/](Formula 1 Driver Performance Analysis)